Why You Should Care About FASB 842 Lease Accounting Changes

 - Review internal business controls and processes affected as part of the transition.

-- Identify and implement a new software system.
+- Identify and implement a new FASB/ASC 842 software system that meets compliance requirements.

 - Understand how to use that new software.